 Skip to contents

-This function trains a Project-Pursuit oblique decision tree using either a formula and data frame interface or a matrix-based interface.
+This function trains a Projection-Pursuit oblique decision tree using either a formula and data frame interface or a matrix-based interface.
 When using the formula interface, specify the model formula and the data frame containing the variables.
 For the matrix-based interface, provide matrices for the features and labels directly.
 If lambda = 0, the model is trained using Linear Discriminant Analysis (LDA).
 If lambda > 0, the model is trained using Penalized Discriminant Analysis (PDA).

 Usage